iyobo/jollofjs/packages/isvalid/README.md

 Which means that data should be an object with a `user` field of the type `String`.

+> Internally the library tests for object shortcuts by examining the absent of the `type` and `custom` keys.
+So if you need objects schemas with validators for keys with those names, you must explicitly format the object using `type` and `schema` - hence the shortcut cannot be used.

 ### Array Shortcuts

 The same goes for arrays: